guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 43. E: Hey, George, you know(um), my friend goes to a psychics(巫师)?
 G: Really?
 E: Uh-huh, we should go sometime.
 G: I'd love to go.
 Make an appointment.

 44. R: Dad, I beat you.
 Don't you remember the Ray man Spinball?
 F: Ray, I learned to play in Korea, from Koreans.
 Do you think some punk kid's gonna actually beat me?
-R: No, dad, You were trying to win. you were sweating and panting.
+R: No, dad, You were trying to win. you were sweating(流汗) and panting.
-F: I'm a damn fine actor.
+F: I'm a damn(really) fine actor.

+45. Hey, is it cold out(outside)?

+46. For more than 300 years, the power of French king was absolute, This mean that he had the power to do anythings.